epsitec-sa/electrum-store/README.md

 following properties:

 * `offset` &rarr; the index (key) into the collection.
 * `value` &rarr; the value to apply or set.
-The value will be set on the state node.
-If the value is an object, its content will also be interpreted to create children nodes.
+If the value is an object, its content will be interpreted to create children nodes.
+Otherwise, the value will be set on the state node directly.

+Note: if you do not specify `value`, the corresponding node will be removed altogether.

 ```javascript
 const store = Store.create ();